sml-anu/sml-anu.github.io/faq.md

 4. **Q:** What is the difference between SML (COMP4670/8600) and IML (COMP3670/6670)?
 Which one should I take?  **A:** IML is a pre-requisite of SML.
 IML uses the "[MML](https://mml-book.github.io/)" book whereas SML uses the "[PRML](https://www.microsoft.com/en-us/research/people/cmbishop/prml-book/)" book.
 Both courses cover ~ 50%+ of the chapters.
 Have a look at the books to get a feel of the level of the class.

-5. **Q:** Why is SML (COMP4670/8600) NOT a pre-requisite for AML (COMP4680)  **A:** SML is a broad-but-thorough course that aims to cover most fundational topics in machine learning, whereas AML specialises in one or more sub-topics in machine learning.
+5. **Q:** What are the topical focus of SML (COMP4670/8600) different from that of AML (COMP4680/8650)?  **A:** SML is a broad-but-thorough course that aims to cover most fundational topics in machine learning, whereas AML specialises in one or more sub-topics in machine learning.
 In recent years AML has covered covex optimisation, optimisation in ML, and other topics.
-In fact, AML's pre-requisite is **IML OR SML**.

 ### Studying